whughesy27/Number-Conversion-Program-and-Calculator/Documentation/Plan Stuff.md

 <u><ins>CALCULATOR</ins></u>

-    Convert both of the entered values to integers using the same method from befor and add them to get the resut for decimal.
+    Convert both of the entered values to integers using the same method from before and add them to get the resut for decimal.
     IF 0 >= result <= 255
       Convert the integer back to binary
       OUTPUT both results